Nicholas Garland

-Nicholas Withycombe Garland OBE (born 1 September 1935) is a British political cartoonist.
+Nicholas Withycombe Garland OBE (born 1 September 1935) is a British political cartoonist. known for his numerous newspaper works, particularly for The Daily Telegraph.

 Early life

 Garland was born in Hampstead, London.
 His father was a physician and his mother a sculptor.
 He was the second of six children: he had three brothers and two sisters and two half-sisters.
 The family emigrated to New Zealand in 1946–7.
 He attended Rongotai College in Wellington.